Timebutt/magicq-manual/docs/fx-engine.md

     </div>
 </div>
 <div class="section">
-    ## 11.8.&nbsp;FX on Heads with Duplicated Elements
+    ## 11.8.
+FX on Heads with Duplicated Elements
     <p>When selecting FX for channels on Head with duplicated elements MagicQ prompts three options for applying the FX:</p>
     <div class="itemizedlist">
         <ul class="itemizedlist">